The Madagascar Penguins in a Christmas Caper: Home media

 The Madagascar Penguins in a Christmas Caper was released on later DVD editions of Madagascar, Shrek, and Shrek 2, all of which were released on November 15, 2005.
 It was released on Blu-ray on September 23, 2008, as a bonus feature attached to Madagascar.

+Legacy

+The short would establish elements that would later reappear in The Penguins of Madagascar television series; it features the penguins' underground headquarters for the first time, and also established Rico's appearance and personality, compared to his ambiguity in the main Madagascar movies.
+Kowalski also uses an abacus for the first time, which would also be a reoccurring element in the show.
+Ted the polar bear would also reappear in the series but as a silent character, due to him being frequently cut off when he starts to talk.